Help Center/ Object Storage Service/ Billing/ Billing in Special Scenarios

 Figure 1 Items billed for cross-region replication

-Table 5 Billing for cross-region replication
+Table 7 Billing for data replication across regions

 Action